Finding better ways to provide the materials the world needs

 Join our team

-We seek to operate in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples and we strive to obtain the free, prior and informed consent of Indigenous peoples as defined in the IFC Performance Standard 7.
+We seek to operate in a manner consistent with the UN Declaration on the Rights of Indigenous Peoples and we are committed to demonstrating progress towards or achieving the free, prior and informed consent of Indigenous peoples.

 We know we have not always lived up to our own values in the way we approach cultural heritage.